hisubram/mobilefoundation/instrument_an_app.md

    {: codeblock}
    {: android}

-   Next use the Mobile Analytics Client SDK to set up or initialize the capture of analytics data.
+   Next, use the Mobile Analytics Client SDK to set up or initialize the capture of analytics data.
    Add the initialization code in the `onCreate` method of the main activity in your Android application, or in a location that works best for your application project.
    {: android}